 But would we make it if we didn’t do this?

 Being the practical one, I again start thinking of the barriers.
-We have a fair number…a condo in a semi-remodeled state in a weak housing market, a preexisting health condition, no car, one boat, my personality, our upbringing, our parent’s ideals of us as bright, successful corporate warriors.
+We have a fair number…a condo in a semi-remodeled state in a weak housing market, no car, one boat to sell.
 I’d also been seriously thinking of starting a business, and I know that’s going to require some major funding.
 Should I put my dream on hold before I’d even gotten started?

 After more thought, though, I realized that we have to do this, and we have to do it now.
 We’re young.
 Our parents are young.
 We’re not interested in this corporate “career path” idea.
 If I do become a successful business owner, I’ll never have the time to do this until I’ve sold the business 40 years from now.